Immunotherapy for Hodgkin Lymphoma

 Other, more serious side effects occur less often.

-Infusion reactions: Some people might have an infusion reaction while getting one of these drugs.
-This is like an allergic reaction, and can include fever, chills, flushing of the face, rash, itchy skin, feeling dizzy, wheezing, and trouble breathing.
-It’s important to tell your doctor or nurse right away if you have any of these symptoms while getting one of these drugs.
+Infusion reactions: Some people have an infusion reaction while getting one of these drugs.
+This is like an allergic reaction.
+It can include fever, chills, flushing of the face, rash, itchy skin, dizziness, wheezing, and trouble breathing.
+Tell your cancer care team right away if you have any of these symptoms while getting one of these drugs.

-Autoimmune reactions: These drugs work by basically removing one of the safeguards on the body’s immune system.
-Sometimes the immune system starts attacking other parts of the body, which can cause serious or even life-threatening problems in the lungs, intestines, liver, hormone-making glands, kidneys, or other organs.
+Autoimmune reactions: These drugs essentially remove one of the safeguards on your body’s immune system.
+Sometimes, this causes the immune system to attack other parts of the body.
+This can lead to serious or even life-threatening problems in your lungs, intestines, liver, hormone-making glands, kidneys, or other organs.

-If you notice any problems, you should tell your health care team about it right away.
-If serious side effects do occur, treatment may need to be stopped, and you may get high doses of steroids to suppress your immune system.
+If you notice any problems, tell your cancer care team right away.
+If serious side effects happen, your treatment may be stopped and you may get high doses of steroids to suppress your immune system.

 More information about immunotherapy